 Conclusion

 Losing your files can lead many people to panic, especially if the affected drive held the only copy of them.
-Not all hope is lost in those situations though, and you should always try using a data recovery tool like Disk Drill to recover data from your WD My Passport before writing it off as lost.
+Not all hope is lost in those situations though, and you should always try using a data recovery tool like Disk Drill or Recuva to recover data from your WD My Passport before writing it off as lost.

 In many cases, you can still get back a good portion of what you’ve lost – and if you’re really lucky, you may even be able to recover everything.